alexjh/scf-wiki/How-to-Install-SCF.md

 ## Requirements for Kube (point to Vagrant for non-kube-can-setup-people)

-The various machines (`api`, `kube`, and `node`) used to run the k8s cluster must be configured in a particular way to support the execution of SCF.
+The various machines (`api`, `kube`, and `node`) of the k8s cluster must be configured in a particular way to support the execution of `SCF`.
 These requirements are, in general:

 * `cgroup_enable` memory
 * `swapaccount` enable